 It is not possible to predict the actual number of ADSs we will sell under the SEPA to the Selling Shareholder, or the actual gross proceeds resulting from those sales.
+In addition, the sale and issuance of a substantial number of ADS by us to Yorkville could cause additional substantial dilution to our shareholders

-On July 16, 2024, we entered into the SEPA with Yorkville, pursuant to which Yorkville has committed to purchase up to \$15.0 million in ordinary shares represented by ADSs, subject to certain limitations and conditions set forth in the SEPA.
+On October 30, 2025, we entered into the SEPA with Yorkville, pursuant to which Yorkville has committed to purchase up to \$50.0 million in Ordinary Shares represented by ADSs, subject to certain limitations and conditions set forth in the SEPA.
 The ADSs that may be issued under the SEPA may be sold by us to Yorkville at our discretion from time to time during the Commitment Period.